As an entrepreneur, it helps to know what the different stages of the business cycle are, so that you can better prepare yourself for what’s to come.

 This stage of the business cycle is the one that you’re likely aiming for.

 The keyword during this phase of your business’s life is stability.
-However, with stability often comes increased competition with it, so you want to keep an eye on the way that things develop in order to maintain your market share and defend the position you’ve worked so hard to obtain.
+However, with stability often comes increased competition.
+Therefore, you want to keep an eye on the way that things develop in order to maintain your market share and defend the position you’ve worked so hard to obtain.

 While innovation is something that you want to practice at all times, it can often be what separates you from other companies of similar notoriety at this point in the business cycle.